 - Have allergic rhinitis - eg, hay fever.

-How does glue ear progress?
+How long does glue ear last?

 The outlook is usually good.
 Many children only have symptoms for a short time.
 The fluid often drains away gradually, air returns and hearing then returns to normal.